-JLEAP places native Japanese assistant teachers in U.S. K-12 schools for up to two years to enrich Japanese language education and foster cultural and pedagogical exchange.
+JLEAP places native Japanese assistant teachers in U.S. K-12 schools to enhance Japanese language education, support curriculum, and foster cultural exchange for up to two years.

 Funder: Japan Foundation of Los Angeles